SysGen’s 20th Anniversary Featured in Business in Calgary

 Lyle started his career in the office products industry, working at Xerox Canada for more than a decade.
 His skill for customer service and adherence to high technical standards led to awards from his employer and a client-centric approach he would later embed at SysGen.
 After Xerox, Lyle joined a small family-run business, where he managed the organization’s service department.
 “I got my first real taste of entrepreneurship there,” explains Lyle.
 “I took some courses in entrepreneurship in my spare time and began to research how to start my own business.”

 Eventually, Lyle was recruited by Ricoh, an imaging and electronics company, to manage a large division.
 He worked his way up to a director role, where he developed and employed his own managerial strategies.
-At Ricoh, he began to see opportunity in the then-immature IT industry.
+At Ricoh, he began to see opportunities in the then-immature IT industry.
 In the mid-1990s, he left the printer industry to break out on his own and founded SysGen Solutions Group, which was incorporated in 1995.

 In those early days, Lyle ran SysGen from his home office.
-Today, the company has nearly 50 employees with offices in Calgary, Edmonton, Red Deer, and Vancouver.
+Today, the company has nearly 50 employees with offices in Calgary, Edmonton, Red Deer, Vernon, and Kelowna.
 “The secret sauce has been our personalized approach to the service experience,” says Lyle.
 “In addition, we’ve adapted our offerings to keep pace with industry trends.”
-SysGen currently offers comprehensive services and solutions including network administration and design, virtualization, IT infrastructure, cloud computing and data storage and protection.
+SysGen currently offers comprehensive services and solutions including network administration and design, virtualization, IT infrastructure, cloud computing, and data storage and protection.
 As Lyle puts it, “We can manage everything from the desktop to the client’s IT budget.”

 SysGen’s growth wasn’t without its challenges and risks.
 Lyle committed his personal wealth, including retirement savings, to bridge SysGen’s startup and operating costs.
-It was also difficult to obtain initial authorization to resell brand name products without a proven track record.
+It was also difficult to obtain initial authorization to resell brand-name products without a proven track record.
 In the end, Lyle’s tenacity paid off, and SysGen is now a trusted partner of many big-name IT brands.

 While Lyle was busy building SysGen, his son, Ryan Richardet, was discovering his own passion for entrepreneurship.
 From childhood, Ryan’s dream was to become a doctor.
 He laid the foundation for this career path, graduating with a bachelor of biological science degree with distinction from the University of Calgary and volunteering in his spare time in the emergency room at Rockyview General Hospital.
 While participating in the uber-competitive medical school application process, Ryan took a sales job with Xerox.
 His success was explosive – he was named Rookie of the Year and Youngest Major Accounts Executive in Canada within his first year with the company.
 Ryan started to open up to the idea of a long-term career outside of medicine.